dlbewley/demo-autofs/readme.md

 * [NFS Client](client/)

 > [!IMPORTANT]
 > Update the organization ID and activation key in the `*/base/scripts/userData` files to valid values before deploying.
-See [argo-apps/readme.md](argo-apps dir) for more information.
+See [argo-apps dir](argo-apps/readme.md) for more information including the use of External Secrets Operator.

 ### Networking Options

-The VMs have Kustomize Overlays to allow for the use of different network connectivity options.
+Each VM has Kustomize Overlays to allow for the use of different network connectivity options.

-1️⃣ The `localnet` overlays attaches the VM to a physical datacenter or "provider" VLAN by way of the [localnet-1924-dhcp](components/localnet-1924-dhcp/) component.
+* 1️⃣ The `localnet` overlay attaches the VM to a physical datacenter or "provider" VLAN by way of the [localnet-1924-dhcp](components/localnet-1924-dhcp/) component.

-2️⃣ A second overlay `l2` sets up a layer2 overlay network as the primary UDN for the namespace by way of the [l2-infra](components/l2-infra/) component.
+* 2️⃣ The `l2` overlay sets up a layer2 overlay network as the primary UDN for the namespace by way of the [l2-infra](components/l2-infra/) component.

 ### LDAP Server VM